t-d-k/LibreCrypt/docs/FAQ.md

 * * *

 <a name="hp"></a>
-*Q: Does DoxBox offer whole disk encryption?*
+*Q: Does LibreCrypt offer whole disk encryption?*

 *A:*Yes!
-DoxBox **does** support whole disk encryption, although it does not yet support encrypting the system partition (i.e. the entire disk or partition that the OS boots from)
+LibreCrypt **does** support whole disk encryption, although it does not yet support encrypting the system partition (i.e. the entire disk or partition that the OS boots from)

 To encrypt a whole disk, proceed as though creating an encrypted partition and select the "entire disk" checkbox after selecting the drive to be used.

 * * *

 <a name="fa"></a>
-*Q: Do I **have** to use a security token/smartcard with DoxBox?*
+*Q: Do I **have** to use a security token/smartcard with LibreCrypt?*

 *A:* No!
-DoxBox offers security token/smartcard as an option to provide additional security, they are not necessary to use DoxBox.
+LibreCrypt offers security token/smartcard as an option to provide additional security, they are not necessary to use LibreCrypt.

 * * *